MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/data-platform/data-platform-for-stats-leaderboards-achievements.md

 ms.localizationpriority: medium
 ---

-# Data platform - Stats, Leaderboards, Achievements
+# Data platform for Stats, Leaderboards, and Achievements

 Writing game data to the Xbox Live Data platform enables your title to run as a service.
 Additionally, the Xbox Live Data Platform drives user engagement with your title using stats, leaderboards, and achievements, and surfaces featured stats in the console shell and Xbox App.